Skip to content

 • Note that the Jelly version must be compatible with your RDF4J version.
 Consult the compatibility table.

-• Place the file in your classpath.
-Consult the manual of your application for the exact location.
+• For other applications, consult the manual of your application for the exact location.

-• You can now use Jelly format for parsing, serialization, and streaming serialization in your RDF4J application.
+• You can now use the Jelly format for parsing and serialization in your RDF4J application.

 Supported features